Teaching Ambassador Fellowship

 Bio/Overview: Houtchens retired after nearly 40 years of teaching English and English language development.
-She recently moved to Los Angeles and actively consults and provides professional development for teachers who work with English learners and urban students across the country.
+She now actively consults and provides professional development for teachers who work with English learners and urban students across the country.
 She has taught in the migrant labor camps south of Miami, in the D.C.
 Public Schools, and in a Oaxacan middle school.
 Houtchens taught high school English and ELD for over 20 years in San Bernardino, California, her hometown.
-In San Bernardino, Houtchens considered herself fortunate to work with an administration and staff who are passionate about students.
+In San Bernardino, Houtchens considered herself fortunate to work with an administration and staff who were passionate about students.

 Educational Values/Philosophy: One of Houtchens’ mother’s most poignant immigration stories strongly influenced her desire to become a teacher and how she approaches the work.
 Newly arrived from Mexico City, Houtchens’ mother entered first grade speaking no English and was promptly escorted to the nurse’s office, scrubbed down head to toe, and sprayed with insecticide.
-She was seated with the other new immigrant children in class, and insecticide was sprayed down the aisle that separated them from the rest of the students.
-Houtchens never wanted other students to suffer the cruelties that we sometimes commit in the name of education.
+She was seated with the other new immigrant children in class, and insecticide was sprayed down the aisle that separated immigrant students from the rest of the class.
+Houtchens never wanted other students to suffer the cruelties we sometimes commit in the name of education.

 Achievements: Houtchens has published articles and presentations on English Language Learners and uses her background as the daughter of an immigrant to help others.